 Decisions about what to eat to fuel your body may influence emotions, mood, energy levels, and cognitive performance.
 Making changes and balanced choices now could have a lasting effect on long-term health.

 The most recent dietary guidelines published by the United States Department of Agriculture (USDA) focus on making lifelong, balanced food and beverage choices and staying physically active.
 Having a diet that includes a variety of nutrients and getting recommended amounts of physical activity may help reduce the risk of chronic disease for individuals of all ages:

 - Choose a variety of nutrient-rich foods from different food groups.
 This may include whole fruit, colorful vegetables, whole grains, fat-free or low-fat dairy, fortified soy beverages, a variety of protein foods, and oils.

 - Keep calories consumed from added sugars and saturated fats to ten percent of calories each per day.

 - Reduce the amount of sodium in your diet to less than 2,300 milligrams per day.

-Looking for the Alice!
-Nutrition guides?
+Looking for Nutrition guides?
 There will be more information to come in the future, so check back soon.
 In the meantime, you may find these resources helpful: